-This kind of wearable technology is really groundbreaking, and will mean a great deal to consumers that have either lost their vision entirely or struggle to read or recognise shapes and colours.
+This kind of technology is really groundbreaking, and will mean a great deal to consumers that have either lost their vision entirely or struggle to read or recognise shapes and colours.

 Another project from the Advanced Research Projects Agency, this time the defense arm (DARPA), uses Augmented Reality to give foot soldiers a different kind of bionic vision.
 The Ultra-Vis promises to solve the problems of alternative products, namely that it doesn’t stop you seeing the real world, by using a ‘holographic channel’ display to project digital information directly over your field of vision.

 This lets users see the position of friendly troops or directions to their objective exactly where it should be on the ground.
 Markers stay fixed in position when the helmet-mount moves, even offering a ‘view’ over hills or obstacles.

 While this project also needs development before it can be used in the field (the prototype tends to pull the helmet over to one side), military technology has a way of appearing in different places after a time.